 Our beloved Prophet Muhammad ﷺ said: “Fasting the day of ‘Ashura,’ I hope Allah will expiate the sins of the year went before.”
 [Sahih Muslim]

-Ibn Abbas (RA) narrates that he was asked about fasting on the Day of Ashura (10th Muharram).
+Ibn Abbas (R) narrates that he was asked about fasting on the Day of Ashura (10th Muharram).
 He said, “I did not see the Messenger of Allah ﷺ fast a day while more avid to seek its virtue than this day (Ashura).”
 [Sahih Bukhari, Sahih Muslim]

 So, how do you fast for Ashura?
 This is mentioned in several hadiths-